-- Use a large, heavy, 8- to 10-quart stainless-steel sauce pot with a flat, heavy bottom and high sides.
+- Use a heavy, 8- to 10-quart stainless-steel pot with a flat, heavy bottom and high sides.

 - A jelly, candy, or deep-fat thermometer can be used to determine doneness in jellied products without added pectin.
 This is not necessary when you supplement with commercial pectin.

 - A boiling water bath canner is necessary for processing all fruit spreads to prevent mold growth.
-A deep cooking pot with a rack that fits the bottom of the pot may be used for a canner if it’s deep enough for one or two inches of boiling water above the tops of jars.
+A deep cooking pot with a rack that fits the bottom of the pot may be used for a canner if it’s deep enough to allow 1 or 2 inches of boiling water above the tops of the jars.
 Be sure the pot has a close-fitting lid.